codalnest/files/lgc.md

 The Department of Education, Culture and Sports shall consult the local school board on the appointment of division superintendents, district supervisors, school principals, and other school officials.

-SECTION 100.
+Section 100.
 Meetings and Quorum; Budget. - (a) The local school board shall meet at least once a month or as often as may be necessary.

 (b) Any of the co-chairmen may call a meeting.
 A majority of all its members shall constitute a quorum.
 However, when both co-chairmen are present in a meeting, the local chief executive concerned, as a matter of protocol, shall be given preference to preside over the meeting.
 The division superintendent, city superintendent or district supervisor, as the case may be, shall prepare the budget of the school board concerned.
 Such budget shall be supported by programs, projects, and activities of the school board for the ensuing fiscal year.
 The affirmative vote of the majority of all its members shall be necessary to approve the budget.